statistical-methods-for-big-data-2019/music-genre-classifier/README.md

 # music-genre-classifier
 We used AcousticBrainz open data to fit a music genre classifier model.
+Data from every track (that is, our statistical unit) were recorded as JSON files, each one containing indicators yielded by spectral, armonic and rythom analysis of the acoustic signals.
+We had first to transform each track into a CSV row by normalizing JSON files and then to retrieve from the MusicBrainz databse, if not already present in the file, the tracks genre (that is, our target).
+We needed to simplify the probem by aggregating the hundreds of differnt genres in 9 classes (Pop-other, Rock, Blues, Funk, Jazz, Classical , Metal, Techno-House, Hip-Hop)